 Programming for Problem Solving(20IT204)

-- to understand the principles of object oriented programming. - to understand the principles of inheritance - to understand and write programs on Exception Handling, I/O, and Multithreading. - to develop java applications using Applets, AWT, Swings and Events.
+- 1. Understand the principles of object oriented programming. - 2.
+Understand the principles of inheritance - 3.
+Understand and write programs on Exception Handling, I/O, and Multithreading. - 4.
+Develop java applications using Applets, AWT, Swings and Events.